 A Life Devoted to Peace & Gratitude

-If you have not seen this (Thich Nhat Hanh was 85 at the time), it is well worth your time.
-Since this amazing soul can no longer speak as a result of a stroke not long after this meeting, I’m so grateful to have access to this amazing teaching.
+If you have not seen this (Thich Nhat Hanh was 85 at the time), it is worth your time.
+TNH can no longer speak after a a stroke not long after this meeting, and I’m so grateful we have access to this amazing teaching.

-Thank you for reading this blog with such tenderness and grace.
-I’m aware of the millions of blogs in existence, and that you choose to visit this one is such a BLESSING to me.
+Thank you for reading with tenderness and grace.
+I’m aware of the millions of websites and blogs in existence, and that you choose to visit this one is a humbling BLESSING.